 - Strong cravings or urges to use it.

-- Continuing to use psilocybin despite interpersonal and social problems caused by use.
+- Continuing to use psilocybin despite interpersonal and social problems caused by drug use.

-- Neglecting previously enjoyed recreational, social, or occupational activities in favor of use.
+- Neglecting previously enjoyed recreational, social, or occupational activities in favor of drug use.

 - Taking psilocybin in hazardous situations, such as while driving.

-- Continuing to use it despite psychological or physical detriments caused or exacerbated by use.
+- Continuing to use it despite psychological or physical problems caused or exacerbated by use.